 Intellectual Property Rights (IPR).
-In April 2002, the Bush Administration placed Vietnam on its "Special 301 watch list" for allegedly poor protection of intellectual property rights, particularly in the areas of music recordings and trademark protection.2 The BTA requires Vietnam to make its IPR regime WTO-consistent by the middle of 2003.
+In April 2002, the Bush Administration placed Vietnam on its "Special 301 watch list" for allegedly poor protection of intellectual property rights, particularly in the areas of music recordings and trademark protection.1 The BTA requires Vietnam to make its IPR regime WTO-consistent in 2003.